nicolasvazquez95/YardSale.jl/docs/src/tutorials/ode_systems/ode_systems.md

 # 2. Wealth of the richest agent as a function of the temperature (order parameter)

 Next, we'd like to see the phase transition looking at the plot of the wealth of the richest agent ``x_1`` as a function of the temperature ``T``.
 We must run the simulation at different temperatures, record the wealth of the richest agent at the end of the simulations.
 We'll then plot the wealth of the richest agent as a function of the temperature.
 Notice that the simulations have an transient period, so we must run the simulations for a long enough time to ensure that the system has reached the steady state.
 For our purposes, a ``t_{\text{max}} = 10^7`` should be enough.
 In any case, as we're not interested in intermediate times, we'll use a different solver, provided by the `DifferentialEquations.jl` package, which can search for the steady state of the system.
-That is what the `solve_ode_steady_state` function does.
+That is what the `solve_ode_net_SS` function does.

 We must increase the default tolerance of the integrator, because the system has critical behavior near the phase transition.
 We'll set the tolerante to ``10^{-15}``.